DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 The IDE is like a car in a race that you are the driver.
 You really need to spend time caring about it, since your performance as a developer will be affected by how effective your IDE is for the task at hand

- Note that this doesn&#39;t mean that the most feature rich IDE will be better.
+ Note that this doesn't mean that the most feature rich IDE will be better.
 You need to pick the best tool for the job:
  - for example Visual Studio has tons of features but that made it quite slow (and Windows specific), which is why other editors (like Atom) started to gain traction.
 Microsoft then released VS Code which is much more lightweight and effective.
  - Sometimes Notepad or Vim are the best IDES
  - I quite like the JetBrains suite of tools (WebStorm for Node , PyCharm for Python and IntelliJ for Java)